stormchaserroleplaying/stormchaserRPG/Talents/Bard/Charm/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Commanding Adoration and 4 other Bard Talents
+#### **Cost:** 10 Character Points<br>**Prerequisite:** Bardic Inspirastion, Commanding Adoration and 2 other Bard Talents
-*Prerequisite:* Bardic Inspiration and Commanding Adoration<br>
 Your silken words and welcoming body language give others cause to trust you

-As a reaction, you can expend 1 use of your Bardic Inspiration to attempt to enamor your target.
-Your target must make a wisdom saving throw against your spell save DC or be charmed by you.
+As a free action, you can expend 1 use of your Bardic Inspiration to attempt to enamor your target.
+Make a performance check vs the target's wisdom defence.
+On a hit, the target is charmed by you.
 While charmed in this way, the target becomes enamored with you, and becomes defensive against any creature that threatens you.
 This ability cannot force another creature to fight, unless they would otherwise be inclined to do so.
 This effect ends on a target after 1 hour, if it takes any damage, if you attack it, or if it witnesses you attacking or damaging any of its allies.

 If a target succeeds on its saving throw, the target has no hint that you tried to charm it.